 Sweden, the United States and the U.K. take the gold, silver and bronze in the ‘rape category’.
 Sweden is clocked at 114.9 rapes per 10o,000.
 India has something like 1.8 per 100,000.
 Even with the large population and number of unreported rapes in India, the western countries have a rather high number to catch up to.

-Sexual harassment laws in India are quite strict; moreso than western culture (however, as in any country, law enforcement doesn’t always catch transgressors).
+Moreso than western culture (however, as in any country, law enforcement doesn’t always catch transgressors).

-I advise women who fear safety to go online and google what Indian law considers a crime of sexual harassment.
+I advise female travelers who fear safety to go online and google what Indian law considers a crime of sexual harassment.
 Know your rights going in the country, so you understand what’s punishable compared to your own country.
 Read one woman’s account of How it feels to be an Indian woman.